Emmanuel-Roy/Emu-Board-A-Custom-Embedded-Keyboard-System-Design-and-Implementation/README.md

 # Emu-Board
-A Custom Keyboard Implementation Designed *Almost Entirely From Scratch.
+A Custom Keyboard Designed *Almost Entirely From Scratch.

 Images: